ArsamAryandoust/EnergyTransitionTasks/README.md

 ### Contributions

-If you have any published or unpublished dataset that fits our purpose, your contribution is highly appreciated.
+If you have published or unpublished datasets that fit our purpose, your contribution is highly appreciated.
 For changes to code, please download this repository, create a new branch, push your changes to the repository, and create a pull request to the latest\_release branch.

+If you are using the datasets we provide here and have identified any problems with these or want to suggest ways to improve these, your feedback is highly appreciated.
+For this, please go to the Discussions tab, create a New discussion, and give us your detailed feedback.

 ---
 In the following, we provide a short summary of each prediciton task and dataset,